Body found in Midlothian forest preserve ID'd as Harvey woman who went missing on walk

 MIDLOTHIAN, Ill.
-(WLS) -- A body found in a south suburban forest preserve Wednesday has been identified as a 22-year-old Harvey woman who disappeared while on a walk in the area.
+(WLS) -- A body found in a south suburban forest preserve Wednesday has been identified as a young Harvey woman who disappeared while on a walk in the area.

-Vanessa Ceja Ramirez was last seen by her mother around 3 p.m.
-Monday in Midlothian Meadows.
-Consuelo Ramirez-Zambrano said her daughter apparently didn't want to keep going, so she turned around and agreed to meet her back at their car in 30 minutes.
-She never showed up.
+Vanessa Ceja Ramirez was last seen Monday afternoon.
+She'd been walking with her mother in the forest preserve, but decided to separate and said she'd meet her later at the car.
+The 22-year-old teaching aide never made it.

-"She's really quiet," said Consuelo Ramirez-Zambrano.
-"She needs help, she asks for help."

 Police were called and helicopters and dogs were dispatched to the two-square-mile triangle.
-They picked up Vanessa's scent at 151st and Pulaski and then her cellphone's last ping, which led investigators to this apartment building two miles away in oak forest.
-A police canvass uncovered nothing.
+They picked up Vanessa's scent at 151st and Pulaski and then her cellphone's last ping, which led investigators to this apartment building two miles away in Oak Forest.
+A police canvass found nothing.

 "Come back, we are here for you," her mother said, pleading for her safe return.
 "We want to take care of you, we want it to be good."